1. The Valley Trail

 7. Lake Raponda Trails

 These trails are on the east side of Lake Raponda.
 The trail head is on the east side of the parking area above Green Mountain Beach on Lake Raponda Road.
 From the trail head, walk uphill a few yards to a marked intersection.
-To the left, you can access a 0.3mile loop, through the woods of Wilmington Town Forest.
-You can find a geocache along this loop.
-If you head right toward Stearns Avenue, you can enjoy the Ware Road loop or the Old Stage Road loop.
+If you turn left, you can stroll the short Wilmington Town Forest Loop.
+If you turn right toward Stearns Avenue, you can enjoy the longer Ware Road loop or Old Stage Road loop.

 8. Raponda Ridge Trails